montymxb/parse-server-test/README.md

 You can then run ```npm start```.
 This will:
 1. Check for updates from parse-server
 2. Setup a mongodb instance for testing
-3. Start a parse-server instance and log to last.log
+3. Start a parse-server instance

 Hitting Ctrl-C will shut down the server and your mongodb instance all in one go.
 If you manage to skip the mongodb shutdown you can always run ```npm stop``` to ensure it's taken care of.